ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

 - bounce
   Setting this to false if you have enabled the loop feature with `slide.loop = true`.
 Bounce feature will cause flicker when the slide switch from the last page to the fist page or from the first page to the last page.

+- probeType

+  This value needs to be set to 2 or 3, if you want to get the index of page which will be showed by listening to  `slideWillChange` event, when user drags the slide.

 ## Demo

 - horizontal slide